Can AI Predict Roulette Numbers?

 Learning roulette probability

-AI is genuinely good at explaining the math: why a split bet pays 17:1, why dozens pay 2:1, why red and black are not true 50/50 bets, why European roulette outperforms American roulette over time.
-Less exciting than “predicting number 29,” and also less fictional.
+AI is genuinely good at explaining the math: why a split bet pays 17:1, why dozens pay 2:1, why red and black are not true 50/50 bets, why European roulette outperforms American over time.
+Less exciting than predicting number 29, and also less fictional.

 Before paying for an AI roulette predictor, run it through a short interrogation.
-Does it explain the 2.70% European roulette house edge openly?
-Does it distinguish RNG roulette from live roulette?
-Does it publish losing results alongside the highlight reel, or only the screenshots that flatter it?
+Does it explain the 2.70% European house edge openly?
+Does it separate RNG roulette from live roulette?
+Does it publish losing results alongside the highlight reel, or only the flattering screenshots?
 Does it specify what data signal it is actually using?
 Does it claim to predict before bets close, or only after?
 Does it account for table limits?
 Does it discuss bankroll risk?
 Does it make fixed win-rate claims that survive scrutiny?
 Does it lean on hot and cold numbers as if they were a forecasting input?

-If a tool cannot explain why its prediction beats the actual roulette odds — in plain numbers, not vibes — it almost certainly does not.
+If a tool cannot explain why its prediction beats the actual odds, in plain numbers rather than vibes, it almost certainly does not.
 A glossy dashboard is not evidence.
 Neither is a single winning screenshot.
 Anyone who has played roulette for an hour has seen a winning session.
 The relevant question is always what happens over thousands of spins, and most prediction tools become noticeably less talkative when that question comes up.

-Roulette is a negative-expectation game.
+The honest position: roulette is a negative-expectation game.
 That does not mean nobody can enjoy it.
-It does mean that nobody should confuse it with income.
-The practical decisions that follow are simple and unglamorous: prefer European roulette over American; read the payout table before betting; treat every spin as independent; do not chase losses; avoid systems built on escalating stakes; set a budget before the first spin; stop when the session has stopped being entertainment.
+It does mean nobody should confuse it with income.
+Prefer European over American, read the payout table before betting, treat every spin as independent, never chase losses, avoid systems built on escalating stakes, set a budget before the first spin, and stop when the session stops being entertainment.
+For more on keeping it in proportion, see responsible play.